3 Muscle Building Myths Destroyed

 #3 - Strength Doesn't MatterYou will never find a weak top-level bodybuilder.
 Period, end of story.
 While training for absolute strength is not the goal of bodybuilding, you still have to get a heck of a lot stronger than you are now to build muscle mass.

-I'm sorry, but you can do all the bench press volume you want with a 155 pound bench press.
-The added volume stimulus might for for a short period of time, until adaptation sets in, but without future advancements in strength your gains will soon become dead in the water.
+I'm sorry, but you can do all the bench press volume you want with a 155-pound bench press.
+The added volume stimulus might work for a short period of time, until adaptation sets in, but without future advancements in strength, your gains will soon become dead in the water.

 The point here isn't to hit the gym and try to improve your bench press one rep max.
 The point is to push your eight rep set of bench presses for nine reps.
 Then ten reps.
 Then twelve reps.
 Then five more pounds.
 Rinse.
 Repeat.